 TL;DR

 Bitcoin is the first form of digitally-native sound money.
-A 21-million hard cap enforced by mathematics, not policy.
-The protocol has been continuously producing blocks since January 2009 with two documented consensus incidents (2010 and 2013), both resolved in hours via coordinated client upgrades.
+A 21-million hard cap that mathematics enforces, not policy.
+The protocol has produced blocks continuously since January 2009 with two documented consensus incidents (2010 and 2013), both resolved in hours via coordinated client upgrades.
 Spot ETFs from BlackRock, Fidelity, and Invesco have pulled in over $68 billion in net inflows since January 2024 (Farside Investors).
 Issuance after the 2024 halving runs at ~0.85% annually, lower than every major fiat money supply growth rate over the same window.
-The "will it fail" question has been answered by 17 years of production data.
+17 years of production data answered the "will it fail" question.

 A pseudonymous developer published the Bitcoin whitepaper in October 2008 and mined the genesis block on 3 January 2009.
-The premise was simple: a currency whose supply no government could inflate, whose accounts no bank could freeze, and whose ledger no institution could rewrite.
-In 2026 that premise has held up against every macro stress test it has been put through.
+The premise: a currency whose supply no government can inflate, whose accounts no bank can freeze, and whose ledger no institution can rewrite.
+In 2026 that premise has survived every macro stress test thrown at it.

 Bitcoin crossed $100,000 in December 2024.
 BlackRock and Fidelity launched spot ETF products that, alongside Invesco and others, pulled in over $68 billion in net inflows (Farside Investors).
 Bitcoin's market capitalisation sits around $1.55 trillion as of May 2026 (CoinGecko).
 The network now produces around 900 exahashes per second of hashrate (live mempool.space, May 2026, up from the 613 EH/s pre-halving peak in April 2024).
 The data is on chain.
-It does not require interpretation.
+You do not need to interpret it.

 The sound money thesis

 Every fiat currency in modern history has been debased to some degree.
-Governments inflate their money supplies to fund wars, bail out banks, and smooth over economic crises.
-Citizens holding savings in those currencies watch their purchasing power erode.
+Governments inflate money supplies to fund wars, bail out banks, and smooth over crises.
+If you hold savings in those currencies you watch your purchasing power erode.
 Not by accident.
 By design.

 Bitcoin was engineered to make that impossible.